-Realized gains and unrealized appreciation and depreciation are included in net unrealized and realized losses on investments in the accompanying consolidated statements of activities and changes in net assets.
-Unrealized appreciation, net, on Level 3 investments, relates to investments held as of June 30, 2014 and 2013.
+Realized gains and unrealized appreciation and depreciation are included in net unrealized and realized gains (losses) on investments in the accompanying consolidated statements of activities and changes in net assets.
+Unrealized appreciation, net, on investments measured at NAV, relates to investments held as of June 30, 2015 and 2014.